Tahini Cookies: Free Sesame Seed Butter Recipe

 Benefits of Tahini

 Having grown up eating plain food is nothing to complain about.
 Too many don’t get to eat at all.
-However, learning about all the different foods that are available and how beneficial they are to our health continues to be exciting.
+However, learning about all the different foods available from around the world and how beneficial they are to our health continues to be exciting.
 Tahini is definitely one of my new favorites.

 Knowing what it is and how to use it, as well as to be careful of possible allergies is important so the following links are provided below for those who want to learn more right now.
 Use them to begin your own research and think through what recipes you want to use as you dance in the kitchen shouting tahini, tahini...!